ketann13/mnist-cnn-classifier/README.md

 python cnn_mnist.py

-This will:
+What this script does:

+Loads MNIST data

-Train the CNN
+Builds the CNN

+Trains for 5 epochs

-Evaluate on test data
+Evaluates on test data

-Show accuracy
+Shows test accuracy

-Display a test image
+Displays a sample image

-Predict the digit
+Predicts the digit

 📊 Results

-A typical output:
+Typical output:

 Test Accuracy: 99.12%
-Predicted digit: 4
+Predicted digit: 7

-🖼️ Sample Prediction

-The model takes a test image like:

-And predicts the correct digit with high confidence.
+The model learns to classify digits with high confidence.

+🖼️ Sample Digits

+Sample MNIST digits:

 🧩 Project Structure
 mnist-cnn-classifier/
 │
-├── cnn_mnist.py        # Main training + prediction file
+├── cnn_mnist.py        # Main model training + prediction script
-├── README.md           # Project documentation
+└── README.md           # Project documentation
-└── requirements.txt    # (Optional) dependencies

 💡 What You Learn from This Project

 How CNNs work

-How to use Conv2D, MaxPooling, Dense layers
+Convolutions, pooling, flattening, softmax

-How to normalize image data
+How to preprocess image datasets

-How to train a deep learning model
+How to train and evaluate ML models

-How to evaluate and predict results
+How to structure ML code

-How to build a real ML project end-to-end
+How to visualize predictions

+A strong foundation before moving to larger datasets like CIFAR-10 or real-world image classification tasks.

-📈 Future Improvements
+🚀 Future Improvements

-You can expand this project by adding:
+You can extend this project by adding:

-Confusion Matrix
+✔️ Confusion matrix

-Model accuracy/loss graphs
+✔️ Accuracy/loss visualization

-Dropout layers
+✔️ Dropout for regularization

-Batch Normalization
+✔️ Batch Normalization

-Saving/loading the model
+✔️ Saving/loading model (.h5)

-Trying bigger datasets like CIFAR-10
+✔️ Training on larger datasets

+✔️ Deploying as a web app

+If you want, I can help you implement any of these.

 🤝 Contributions

-Pull requests are welcome!
-Feel free to improve the model or add new features.
+Feel free to open issues or submit pull requests to improve the model or add new features.

+⭐ Show Support

-⭐ If you found this helpful, give the repo a star! ⭐
+If you found this project helpful, please consider starring the repository ✨